andrewharp/ComfyUI-EasyNodes/readme.md

 <img src="assets/menu_options.png" alt="New menu options" width="50%">

 Note that ImageTensor/MaskTensor are just syntactic sugar for semantically differentiating the annotations (allowing ComfyUI to know what plugs into what); your function will still get passed genunine torch.Tensor objects.

-For more control, you can call [easy_nodes.initialize_easy_nodes(...)](https://github.com/andrewharp/ComfyUI-EasyNodes?tab=readme-ov-file#initialization-options) before creating nodes and and turn on some advanced settings that will apply to all nodes you create.

 ## New in 1.1: